 Timelines may differ drastically depending on your set of circumstances and the type of application your party is submitting.
 Your lawyer will give you a rough estimate of the case’s timeline.
 This estimate will be based on their experience and current processing times.

-Depending on various factors such as case complexity, immigration office caseload, interview schedules, and receipt of additional documentation, this period can get extended.
+The factors that are mentioned, such as case complexity, immigration office caseload, interview schedules, and receipt of additional documentation, may lead to a prolongation of this period.

-Ask your lawyer how he or she intends to give out communication updates.
+Inquire your attorney about the way he or she plans to provide communication updates.
 Knowing how to expect updates will alleviate stress throughout the process.